 I am a big fan of using technology as a performance tracking tool and something that can help and protect you from overtraining and injuries.
 We have to agree that these days the sports market is filled with various performance-enhancing gadgets that promise wonders.
-Some of them are pretty cool, and some are just waste of money.
+Some of them are pretty cool, and some are just a waste of money.

 There is one gadget that we use on a regular basis, sometimes more than we should, that can be used as a diagnostic tool.
 That’s our mobile phone together with a mobile application, such as NatureBeat or HRV4Training.